CasperHK/AI-Terminal/README.md

 ------------------------------
 ## ✨ Core Features

-* 🗣️ Human-Language Commands: Use natural language to manage your OS.
+* 🗣️ **Human-Language Commands:** Use natural language to manage your OS.
 Dioxus handles the high-speed UI updates while the Rust backend executes your intent.
-* 🔗 Context Bridge (MCP): Seamlessly connect to external apps.
+* 🔗 **Context Bridge (MCP):** Seamlessly connect to external apps.
 Your terminal "knows" your Slack messages or Notion notes thanks to [MCP integration](https://kiro.dev/docs/cli/).
-* 🦀 100% Rust Logic: No JavaScript overhead.
+* 🦀 **100% Rust Logic:** No JavaScript overhead.
 Both your UI (via Dioxus) and system logic (via Tauri) run on the memory-safe Rust engine.
-* 🛡️ Agentic Sandboxing: AI-generated commands are previewed in the TUI for your approval before hitting the system shell.
+* 🛡️ **Agentic Sandboxing:** AI-generated commands are previewed in the TUI for your approval before hitting the system shell.
-* ⚡ Ultra-Lightweight: Built with Tauri 2.0, resulting in sub-10MB binaries and minimal memory usage.
-[4, 5, 6]
+* ⚡ **Ultra-Lightweight:** Built with Tauri 2.0, resulting in sub-10MB binaries and minimal memory usage.

 ------------------------------
 ## 🛠️ Technical Stack